Linear Convergence of Generalized Mirror Descent with Time-Dependent Mirrors: Sufficient Conditions for Linear Convergence of SGMD

 \subsection{Simple Conditions for Linear Convergence of GMD}

 We begin with a simple set of conditions under which (non-stochastic) GMD converges linearly.
-The main benefit of this analysis is that it is a straightforward extension of the proof of linear convergence for gradient descent under the PL-Inequality presented in \cite{PLConditionLinearConvergence}.
+The main benefit of this analysis is that it is a straightforward extension of the classical proof of linear convergence for gradient descent under the PL Inequality \cite{PLInequality}.

 \begin{theorem} Suppose $f: \mathbb{R}^{d} \rightarrow \mathbb{R}$ is $L$-smooth and $\mu$-PL and $\phi^{(t)}: \mathbb{R}^d \rightarrow \mathbb{R}^d$ is an invertible, $\alpha_u^{(t)}$-Lipschitz function where $\lim\limits_{t \to \infty} \alpha_u^{(t)} < \infty$.
 If for all $x, y \in \mathbb{R}^d$ and for all timesteps $t$ there exist $\alpha_l^{(t)} > 0$ such that